Mobile First Website Design

 The adaptive, future-friendly solution to website design.

-Smart phones and tablets have become many user's personal pocket computer and as a result, they are using this device everywhere and for everything.
+Smart phones and tablets have become many user's personal pocket computer and as a result, they are using this device everywhere and for everything including Google search.

-The average user is on these devices on an average of 3.7 hours per day (except kids).
-This is more that TV, radio, newspapers or even desk top computers.
+The average user is on these devices on an average of 3.7 hours per day (except kids which is longer).
+This is more time than TV, radio, newspapers or even desk top computers.
 As a result, this trend greatly influences how the mobile user evaluate a companies' website; or how they interact with a company; or how they make the purchasing decisions.
-If your site is slow or doesn't display correctly, you've just lost a sale.
+If your site is slow or doesn't display correctly on a mobile device, you've just lost a sale.

 With the deployment of the Google Speed Update, the need for speed in webpage loading on mobile devices is mandatory.
 If your site loads slowly (longer than 4 seconds) then you will not rank in the Google Mobile Index.
 You need your site updated to a mobile first, design concept.